csail-csg/riscy-OOO/README.md

 - `$RISCY_HOME/coherence/src`: contains the BSV sources for the coherent caches.

-- `RISCY_HOME/fpgautils`: contains files to generate Xilinx FPGA IP blocks (e.g., floating-point units) and BSV wrappers.
+- `$RISCY_HOME/fpgautils`: contains files to generate Xilinx FPGA IP blocks (e.g., floating-point units) and BSV wrappers.

-- `RISCY_HOME/connectal`: contains the Connectal repo, which is the framework we are using for software-FPGA communication.
+- `$RISCY_HOME/connectal`: contains the Connectal repo, which is the framework we are using for software-FPGA communication.

-- `RISCY_HOME/tools`: contains the RISC-V toolchain, the Linux kernel, and some prebuilt Linux images.
+- `$RISCY_HOME/tools`: contains the RISC-V toolchain, the Linux kernel, and some prebuilt Linux images.

+**Obsolete directories**: `$RISCY_HOME/procs/RV64G_MultiCycle` and `$RISCY_HOME/procs/RV64G_InOrder` contain multi-cycle and in-order processors derived from the OOO processor, respectively.
+However, both processors are no longer maintained, so please ignore these two folders.

 ## VC707 FPGA
+** We have not tested VC707 FPGA for a while, so it is recommonded to use AWS FPGAs.**

 It is also possible to run the design on a VC707 FPGA, but the VC707 FPGA can only hold 1 core.
 We connect a VC707 FPGA to a Ubuntu machine through PCIe.
 The Ubuntu machine should be setup following the steps in the [Getting Started on a Local Ubuntu Machine](#getting-started-on-a-local-ubuntu-machine) section.